Join Global Missions Ministry’s Fundraiser for VillageMed’s “Haiti’s Healthy Child Project”

 You Can Help

 Over the past four years, Nineteenth Street has raised $76,000 of a 5-year or $100,000 commitment to VillageMed.
 In past years, we’ve encouraged church members and friends to sign up for teams for the Haiti Walk 5K fundraiser.
-This year, we’re all Team Nineteenth Street.
-If we all pitch in, we can hit five years and $100,000.
+This year, we’re all Team Nineteenth Street and we need your help to reach our goal.
+If we all pitch in, we can hit $100,000.
+It’s time to finish strong!!

 Join the Haiti Walk 5k